My Kathmandu temples sightseeing FAM tour showcased a fascinating repository of Nepalese art, history, culture, and tradition.

 Funnily enough, there’s a small police station aptly located right near this huge stone image.
 I guess the police can use all the (divine) help they can get in catching criminals.

-Another intriguing structure in the outer area is the Gaddi Baithak, a building in neo-classical architectural style, built in 2008 by the then King of Nepal, who was fascinated by Western architecture.
+Another intriguing structure in the outer area is the Gaddi Baithak, a building in neo-classical architectural style constructed in 2008 by the then King of Nepal, who was fascinated by Western architecture.
 I thought it looked a bit out of place among the Nepalese temples and shrines.

-The inner complex of the Durbar Square comprises the old palace area, Hanuman-dhoka and its courtyards.
-It also holds the Taleju Temple, dedicated to the female royal deity of the Malla kings, which can only be visited by Hindus once a year on the ninth day of Dashain.
+The inner complex of Durbar Square comprises the old palace area, Hanuman-dhoka, and its courtyards.
+It holds the Taleju Temple, dedicated to the female royal deity of the Malla kings, which is visited by Hindus once a year on the ninth day of Dashain.

 The goddess Taleju, or Taleju Bhavani – the wrathful form of the Goddess Durga – has a special place of worship among the Newar society in Kathmandu.

-The Kumari or Living Goddess, a controversial tradition practised by ultra-religious Hindus, is a young girl considered to be the human manifestation of the Goddess Taleju.
+The Kumari or Living Goddess, a controversial tradition practiced by ultra-religious Hindus, is a young girl considered the human manifestation of the Goddess Taleju.

-According to the article here, there are several different versions of the myth, but they all point to a Malla king upsetting the Goddess so greatly that she refuses to appear to him in her true form.
+According to this article, all versions of the myth point to a Malla king upsetting the Goddess so greatly that she refuses to appear to him in her true form.

 Instead, a young girl is chosen from the Shakya clan, taken from her family, declared a living goddess, and cocooned in her royal chambers (Hindus are allowed to go up into the Kumari Ghar for her blessings, but foreigners are not allowed).